getsentry/sentry-docs/src/collections/_documentation/api/events/get-project-events.md

   ],
   "query_parameters": [
     {
-      "description": "if this is set to true then the event payload will include the full event body, including the stacktrace.
+      "description": "if this is set to true, then the event payload will include the full event body, including the stack trace.
 Set to 1 to enable.", "name": "full",
       "type": "boolean"
     }